ce24resch11001-iith/wrf-playground/installation/common-pitfalls-and-solutions.md

-# Common Installation Pitfalls and Solutions for WRF & WPS
+# Common Installation Pitfalls and Solutions for WRF, WRF-Chem & WPS

-This guide summarizes common issues encountered while installing and compiling WRF and WPS on Linux and HPC systems.
+This guide summarizes common issues encountered while installing and compiling WRF, WRF-Chem, and WPS on Linux and HPC systems.

 ---

-## 1. NetCDF Not Found
+# 1. NetCDF Not Found

-### Error
+## Error

 ```bash
 netcdf.inc not found